zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 }
 ```
 Based on `invoiceId` provided in params this method makes a `PATCH` request to [Update Object  Record API](https://developer.zendesk.com/rest_api/docs/sunshine/resources#update-object-record).

-*Note `contentType: 'application/merge-patch+json'`
+Note `contentType: 'application/merge-patch+json'`.

 <h3 id="delete-objects">4.
 Delete Objects & Relations via Sunshine API</h3>

-The last action available in our showcase application is a detach of the `Invoice`  record from given Deal.
-It can be performed from `<Details>` view and by clicking Button that navigates  to `/delete`  path handled by `<DeleteView>` component.
+The last action available in our showcase application is detaching of the `Invoice`  record from a given `Deal`.
+It can be performed from `<Details>` view by clicking the Button that navigates  to `/delete`  path handled by `<DeleteView>` component.

 ```js
 const DeleteView = ({dealId}: {dealId: string}) => {